Call now for a FREE Consultation

 Although you don’t have to answer any questions, if you later end up in court and share information then that you didn’t share in the initial questioning, then the judge might not view this favourably and question your reliability.

 Whilst at the police station, police have the right to take photographs, fingerprints and DNA samples from a mouth swab, hair root or skin swab even if you don’t agree.
-If you are under the age of 16, then a parent or guardian permission is required first.
+If you are under the age of 16, then a parent or guardian’s permission is required first.

-Both the offender and a senior police officer must permit for intimate samples such as blood, urine or dental impressions to be taken.
+Both the offender and a senior police officer must permit intimate samples such as blood, urine or dental impressions to be taken.
 This permission is not needed when collecting the samples concerning suspected drink or drug driving offences.

-After this initial up to 24 hour detainment period is over, the police will need to charge you with an offence or apply for more time to question you further.
+After this initial up to 24-hour detainment period is over, the police will need to charge you with an offence or apply for more time to question you further.

 What Are My Rights?